What is CRM? CRM Software Explained

 5. Improve retention through customer-oriented processes.

 84% of customers say the experience that a company provides is as important to them as its products and services.
 It’s this experience that often drives retention.
+One out of three digital consumers in Southeast Asia will switch brands when they can’t find their preferred brands - however, 42% said they had bought more from established brands in recent months.

 A CRM can future-proof your business by connecting you with your customer – providing hyper-personalised engagement that is viewable across business teams, powered by data from connected devices and informed by AI, all designed to improve retention by focusing on your customer’s unique needs.